Table of Contents

 If your budget is under $100K, Vera Rubin will be enterprise-priced at launch, similar to the B200 and B300 today.
 Sub-$100K buyers are looking at RTX 5090, RTX PRO 6000, or H200 configurations.
 All of which are available now.

 If you're an enterprise datacenter buyer with a Q3 to Q4 2026 budget, it may be worth getting on the Vera Rubin waitlist and evaluating once pricing and availability are confirmed.
-The 3.3x FP4 compute jump is substantial.
+The 3.3x FP4 compute jump is real.
 But don't pause a Q1 to Q2 procurement cycle for an unpriced future GPU.

 | Buyer Profile | Verdict | Reason |